gudiseva/stackedit/OTA-Ignite/Session 4 - Charts.md

 # Charts

-- Find the greatest stack of unfilled orders.
+--- Find the greatest stack of unfilled orders.
-- .
-Red and Green Candles show ---filled orders---.
+--- Red and Green Candles show ---filled orders---.
-3. Exchange is open for 5 days in a week.
+--- Exchange is open for 5 days in a week.

+`SET`
 3. Target
 2. Entry
 1. Stop Loss